 IAEA chief demands 'clarifications' on Iran's nuclear programme

+The source also said that the agency's queries were thought to relate to Iran's historic nuclear activities and not to its compliance with the 2015 nuclear deal with world powers.
+The IAEA report says that Iran refused access to two of the sites that it wished to visit in late January.

+Iran then sent the agency a letter saying it did "not recognise any allegation on past activities and does not consider itself obliged to respond to such allegations".
+The second report from the agency detailed Iran's current breaches of several parts of a landmark 2015 international deal on scaling back its nuclear programme.

-The report showed its stockpile of enriched uranium now stands at more than five times the limit fixed under the deal with world powers.
-Iran began reneging on its commitments after the US pulled out of an agreement which offered sanctions relief in return.
-(AFP) SCY.
+The report showed Iran's stockpile of enriched uranium now stands at more than five times the limit fixed under the accord with world powers.
+It said that as of February 19, 2020 the Iranian stockpile stood at 1,510 kg, as opposed to the 300 kg limit set under the agreement.

+Some experts consider this amount to provide sufficient material to produce a nuclear weapon.
+However, it would still need several more steps, including further enrichment, to make it suitable for use in a weapon.

+The report says that Iran has not been enriching uranium above 4.5 per cent.
+An enrichment level of around 90 percent would be needed for weapons use.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)